Fifth Generation

 John Fretwell

 John featured in a number of Leeds Directories.
 In 1807 and 1809 he is listed under Fretwell and Cockshott, Grocers of Market Place.
 By 1817 they have moved premises, and apparently expanded their business, being now recorded as Fretwell and Cockshott, Grocers, Tea Dealers and Hop Merchants, of 22 Cross Parish.
 For the same Directories, brother William is recorded as a Grocer and Tea Dealer in Upperhead Row, with the 1817 Directory listing sister-in-law and partner Mary as carrying out a grocery and tea dealer business from premises at 4 Upperhead Row.
 According to William Parson's 1826 Directory of Leeds, John was running his business and residing at 79 Briggate.
 In 1837 he was at 5 St Paul's Buildings.
 I839 finds him as John, Gentleman, 22 St Pauls Street, and Mrs Mary Fretwell listed as having moved to Knostrop.
 By this time John certainly had retired, and perhaps so too had Mary, although she may have kept a watchful eye over and interest in the business which was then carried on by her son, William - Wholesale and Retail Tea Dealer, Grocer and Coffee Roaster-operating out of Colonial Wharf, Dockside, Knostrop.
+The 1851 census finds John Fretwell (transcribed as Dretwell) still at the very upmarket address at the corner of St. Paul's Street and park Square.
+He was described as a retired grocer, living on an annuity, and looked after by two domestic servants.

 John Fretwell, Gent.